xyshyniaphy/dharmapk/README.md

 - The project has a defined architecture and technology stack.
 - The core data flow and component structure have been planned.

+**What Works:**
+- The project has a defined architecture and technology stack.
+- The core data flow and component structure have been planned.
+- All parsers for `.xmind`, `.mm`, and `.mind` files are implemented.
+- Interactive features like hover highlighting, click-to-pin, and zoom/pan are fully functional.

 **What's Left to Build:**
-- Component Implementation (`Viewer`, `MindMapCanvas`, etc.).
-- D3.js Rendering Logic.
-- Data Fetching and Parsing logic.
-- User Interactions (panning, zooming).
-- Styling.
-- Error Handling.
-- CORS Solution.
+- Styling improvements.
+- Robust error handling.
+- A solution for potential CORS issues when fetching files from external domains.

 ### 中文